95-5659 Mamalahoa Highway,

 Previous Names: Southern Star Theatre

-We have projection room paraphernalia, photos, a miniature movie theatre collection, and a Donald Duck collection on display and give guided tours of the projection room.
-We accept donations , have a guest sign-in book, and a pamphlet about the theatre and the surrounding Ka'u area.
+There were projection room paraphernalia, photos, a miniature movie theatre collection, and a Donald Duck collection on display and gave guided tours of the projection room.
+Donations were accepted, there was a guest sign-in book, and a pamphlet about the theatre and the surrounding Ka'u area.

 Just login to your account and subscribe to this theater.